-If a user wants to re-execute in the command line a recipe that used a given raw frame, the way to find the proper data.sof in the bookkeeping directory is via grep <raw\file> \/data.sof.
+If a user wants to re-execute on the command line a recipe that used a specific raw frame, the way to find the proper data.sof in the bookkeeping directory is via grep <raw\file> \/data.sof.
 Afterwards the procedure is the same as before.

-If a recipe is re-executed with the command explained before, the products will appear in the directory from which the recipe is called, and not in the reflex\tmp\products or reflex\end\products directory, and they will not be renamed.
-This doesn't happen if you use the cmdline.sh script.
+If a recipe is re-executed with the command explained above, the products will appear in the directory from which the recipe is called, and not in the reflex\tmp\products or reflex\end\products directory, and they will not be renamed.
+This does not happen if you use the cmdline.sh script.